rland1/Credit_Risk_Analysis/README.md

 - Easy Ensemble AdaBoost Classifier
   - Balanced Accuracy Score is approx 93.2%
-  - The high risk precision is approx 9% only with 92% sensitivity.
+  - The high risk precision is approx 9% with 92% sensitivity.
   - The low risk precision is almost 100% with a sensitivity of 94% as shown below

 ![image_name](images/easy_ensemble.png)

 ## Summary

+The recommendation given would be to spend more time finding other predictive models to accurately predict credit risk.
+All models show a low high risk precision.